 The Teens and Trucks interactive driving simulator trailer requires the use of a generator for the simulators to work in the locations of the demonstrations.
 The generator requires fuel in order to function.
-The estimated average cost for this fuel based on current expenses is approximately \$25.00 per month.
+The estimated average cost for this fuel based on current expenses is approximately \$20.00 per month.
 Tennessee is asking that this cost be covered under the MCSAP grant since the trailer and generator are used solely for MCSAP educational and elligible purposes.
-Tennessee is also seeking MCSAP funds for fuel for generators at three of the inspection facilities.
-It is anticipated that each generator will need approximately 400 gallons a year with an average cost of \$2.65 per gallon, making the total cost for each generator at \$1,060 per year.
-The total for the fuel for the generators would then be \$3,180 plus the \$300 per year for the Teens and Trucks generator equals a total anticipated amount of \$3,480.00 for fuel.
+Tennessee is also seeking MCSAP funds for fuel for generators at four of the inspection facilities.
+It is anticipated that each generator will need approximately 350 gallons a year with an average cost of \$2.00 per gallon, making the total cost for each generator at \$700 per year.
+The total for the fuel for the generators would then be \$2,800 plus the \$240 per year for the Teens and Trucks generator equals a total anticipated amount of \$3,040.00 for fuel.

-CVSA dues have increased to \$14,800.00 per year.
+CVSA dues are \$14,800.00 per year.

 Wireless Devices, communications and postage includes all MCSAP eligible items including cell phones, smart phones, iPads, and air cards for laptop computers.
-The amount of \$15,600.00 requested is based on an average amount anticipated of \$1,300.00 per month.
+The amount of \$15,636.00 requested is based on an average amount anticipated of \$1,303.00 per month.
 This covers all MCSAP as well as New Entrant eligible personnel communications.

 CVSA decals are stickers given by troopers to indicate on a commercial vehicle that the vehicle has passed the North American Standard (NAS) Level I and/or Level V inspection.
-The anticipated cost for each quarter is \$868.00.
+The anticipated cost for each guarter is \$868.00.